Share Carrington Street: Underground Power Works - partial road closures on Facebook

 The City will be meeting with representatives from Western Power during October 2016 to explore options outside of the funding program.

-For further information on this project please visit the
+For further information on this project please visit the engagement page.

-Email Underground Power link
+• Underground Power

 During October 2015 Council considered the feasibility of completing the installation of underground power for approximately 2,200 residents within the City by means of a series of borrowings together with resident contributions, in order to install underground power to the remaining lots.